Dennis Greaney'My work starts with nature'

 A self proclaimed hater of the term ‘fine art photography’ he has countered with the term ‘crap on a bagel’.

-In my world any ‘art’ that entails a nude, a scantily clad young girl leaning over a classic car, or an artistic rendition of a Campbell soup can (he knows it wasn’t a photo, but still…), is Crap on a Bagel.
-Give him a landscape that makes you want to get out of the house, a blue eyed spider hanging on its web, or a wildflower, and you have Fine Art!
+In my world any ‘art’ that entails a nude, a scantily clad young girl leaning over a classic car, or an artistic rendition of a Campbell soup can is Crap on a Bagel.
+Give me a landscape that makes you want to get out of the house, a blue-eyed spider hanging on its web, a perfect profile of a Tarpon head or a wildflower, and you have Fine Art!
 To each their own.